A Gauge Set Framework for Flexible Robustness Design: Gauge Set Design Methods

-According to this corollary, using the intersection of multiple distance constraints in the primal problem equips the dual problem with multiple functional components for upper approximating \(f_x\).
+Moreover, the quasi-strong duality holds if $\mathcal V_i$'s are convex-closed and contain the origin. \end{restatable} According to this corollary, using the intersection of multiple distance constraints in the primal problem equips the dual problem with multiple functional components for upper approximating \(f_x\).
 Then, the objective function measures the expectation of the approximation and applies a size penalty on each component functional \(w_i\) via the gauge set \(\mathcal{V}_i^\circ\).
 We can consider that each component $w_i$ encodes a certain feature of $w$.
 Hence, using intersection, we can penalize multiple aspects of the upper approximator $w$.
 We use the following example for illustration.

 \begin{example}[Combination of Multiple Ambiguity Sets I] When the underlying distributional ambiguity arises from multiple sources, we may want to combine multiple distributional distance metrics, such as WDRO with $\phi$-divergence \citep{blanchet2023unifying,jin2024constructing} or multiple Wasserstein ambiguity sets, to achieve solution robustness against various sources.
 For instance, the following reweighting problem